Neural-network methods for two-dimensional finite-source reflector design: Methods

 where \( |\Omega_j| \) is the area of the intersection \( \Omega_j \), estimated using geometric algorithms (e.g., polygon intersection and area computation).
 This is shown in Figures~\ref{fig:mesh_transformation}(c) and (d).

-Since each \( \Omega_j \) corresponds to a unique target-space quadrilateral \( Q_j \), the resulting \( \tilde{I}_j \) values represent approximate integrals of the source distribution pushed forward to the target space.
-Thus, we obtain a binned approximation of the target space, as shown in Figure~\ref{fig:mesh_transformation}(e).
-Summing over all mesh cells, we obtain an approximation of the marginal far-field target distribution:
+Since each \( \Omega_j \) corresponds to a unique target-space quadrilateral \( Q_j \), the resulting \( \tilde{I}_j \) values represent approximate integrals of the source distribution pushed forward to the target space, giving a binned two-dimensional approximation of the target distribution:

-where \( \chi_{Q_j} \) denotes the indicator function over the quadrilateral \( Q_j \).
-This final (binned) far-field target distribution approximation is shown in Figure~\ref{fig:mesh_transformation}(f).
+where \( \chi_{Q_j} \) denotes the indicator function over \( Q_j \).
+This two-dimensional binned approximation is shown in Figure~\ref{fig:mesh_transformation}(e); summing \( \tilde{I}_j \) along the \( p \)-axis of the mesh yields the corresponding binned marginal far-field target distribution, shown in Figure~\ref{fig:mesh_transformation}(f).